cf-convention/cf-conventions/CONTRIBUTING.md

 When this proposal is made, anyone who is concerned about the outcome of the issue should be strongly encouraged to join the group.
 Everyone who wants to join must be allowed to do so, and must indicate their wish to do so within three weeks of the proposal being made to convene a group.
 Every reasonable effort must be made to facilitate participation by all who wish to.
-Anyone who objects to the issue being delegating to a group must state their objection within three weeks of the proposal being made to convene a group.
+Anyone who objects to the issue being delegated to a group must state their objection within three weeks of the proposal being made to convene a group.
 If there are any such objections, the conventions committee will decide by majority whether a group should be convened.

 Once a group has been convened, it arranges whatever meetings it needs for its work, until it has decided (by consensus if possible, otherwise by majority) how the issue should be concluded: with proposed text, with an outline of text to be elaborated, or that no change can be agreed.